Broadway-Pantano | Site History

 2020: ADEQ continued operating the in-situ chemical oxidation groundwater treatment system ERA at the Broadway North Landfill and the soil vapor extraction system ERA at the Broadway South Landfill.
 ADEQ also conducted annual groundwater monitoring and sampling at the Site in May.

-2019: ADEQ implemented three early response actions (ERAs) including construction of an asphalt cap within the dross (metal waste) area, construction and operation of an in situ chemical oxidation (ISCO) groundwater treatment system at the Broadway North Landfill (BNL), and construction of a SVE system at the Broadway South Landfill (BSL).
+2019: ADEQ implemented three early response actions (ERAs) including construction of an asphalt cap within the dross (metal waste) area, construction and operation of an in situ chemical oxidation (ISCO) groundwater treatment system at the Broadway North Landfill (BNL), and construction of a soil vapor extraction (SVE) system at the Broadway South Landfill (BSL).
 ADEQ also conducted groundwater monitoring and sampling and finalized the Proposed Remedial Action Plan (PRAP).
 A soil remediation system was installed at BSL in April.
 An Operation & Maintenance (O & M) Plan for groundwater treatment was released for a 30-day public comment period, also in April.
 In June, the PRAP was made available and opened for a 90-day public comment period.
-The comment period was later extended to expire Jan.
-7, 2020.
+The comment period was later extended to expire January 7, 2020.

 2018: ADEQ conducted groundwater monitoring and sampling at the site.